CK Travels

 Snow King Ice Cream Taipei

-On our visit to Snow King in summer 2023, you could try unusual ice cream flavours such as pork floss, kidney bean, peanut and taro.
+On our visit to Snow King, you could try unusual ice cream flavours such as pork floss, kidney bean, peanut and taro.
 We opted for basil ice cream and passion fruit ice cream (190 NTD / Taiwan Dollars per scoop).
-The basil was incredible and so rich.
-On our next visit, we intend to try the Taiwan beer ice cream flavour!

 Some of the more unusual / interesting ice cream flavours previously available at Snow King include sesame oil chicken, wasabi, chilli Pepper and kinmen kaoling.